Fox Hill Nature Preserve

 Fox Hill Nature Preserve is located in the heart of Wisconsin’s Kettle Moraine region (SW of West Bend on Highway NN) between the State’s northern and southern forest units.
 The property features excellent examples of the geological features that are the result of the glacial retreat.

-Fox Hill has more than 5 miles of hiking, snowshoeing, and cross-country ski trails, all for public enjoyment.
+Fox Hill has more than 5 miles of hiking, snowshoeing, and X-country ski trails, all for public enjoyment.
 The approximately 129-acre site also includes a native prairie with over 50 varieties of plants and a self-guided hiking trail with signs explaining the various geological and biological features of the area.
-Parking is available at 4214 Sleeping Dragon Road, approximate 1/2 mile east of Highway NN.
+Parking is available at 4214 Sleeping Dragon Road, approximately 1/2 mile east of Highway NN.

 The conservancy on this ecological jewel protects important sensitive habitats and rare species.
 Please enjoy your visit and tread lightly.
 Quiet visitors may catch a glimpse of some of the many reasons to preserve natural areas in our watersheds.

 Expertly groomed Nordic ski trails are located on the Preserve.
 The ancient kettle moraine landscape with its ideal rolling terrain, combined with classic and skate lanes, allow you to cruise smoothly through the woods.
-Skiers are encouraged to join CLCF Nordic.
+Skiers are encouraged to join CLCF Nordic and purchase a season pass.
 This is a membership category within CLCF that provides a parking area and shared trail maintenance.

 At Fox Hill in springtime, the woods are alive with flowers and bird song as the dawn chorus returns to the land.
 In the upland forest are some of the finest ephemeral wetlands in Washington County.
 Ephemeral wetlands are depressional wetlands that temporarily hold water in the spring and early summer.
 These isolated “Kettle” ponds are critical for the successful breeding of amphibians and invertebrates.
 This is an ideal time and place to quietly hear the spring peepers.